No other tool drives reputation management more effectively than public relations.

 Five Ways PR Drives Reputation Management and Investor Confidence

-1) Creates a powerful image for the brand - Hiring a PR company to develop a well-executed messaging document and run your campaigns.
+1) Creates a powerful image for the brand - Hire a PR and marketing company to develop a well-executed messaging document and run your campaigns.
 This establishes the communications consistency necessary to build the company’s credibility, improve online search results, attract new clients, and impress investors.
 Startups and small businesses, pair the campaign with a well-designed and content-optimized website - the first place everyone looks at for information.

 3) Prepares you for a crisis - Investors hate surprises.
-You need a crisis communications plan that can mitigate fallout immediately and actively, and a reputation recovery strategy post-crisis.
+You need a crisis communications plan that can mitigate fallout immediately and actively and a reputation recovery strategy post-crisis.

-4) Engenders trust - A recent report reveals that trust is the most critical factor in investment decisions, and you can leverage PR to build trust via: credibility building - placing content in trusted news outlets; thought leadership, with expert-authored content shared by employees, customers, or social media followers; high search rankings - the more times your website is linked to, the greater your audience engagement; and referrals - trust-building customer testimonials and success stories built into your PR strategy.5) Makes your company look good - Your PR agency can help you establish Corporate Social Responsibility (CSR) programs that buff your corporate reputation and differentiate you.
+4) Engenders trust - A recent report reveals that trust is the most critical factor in investment decisions, and you can leverage PR to build trust via: credibility building - placing content in trusted news outlets; thought leadership, with expert-authored content shared by employees, customers, and social media followers; high search rankings - the more times your website is linked to, the greater your audience engagement; and referrals - trust-building customer testimonials and success stories built into your PR strategy.5) Makes your company look good - Your PR agency can help you establish Corporate Social Responsibility (CSR) programs that buff your corporate reputation and differentiate you.
 More importantly, involving potential investors and stakeholders in such CSR activities and taking on social causes they care about enhances both your community presence and investor relationships.